apache/airflow/UPDATING.md

 This file documents any backwards-incompatible changes in Airflow and assists users migrating to a new version.

+## Airflow 1.10.3

+#### SLUGIFY_USES_TEXT_UNIDECODE or AIRFLOW_GPL_UNIDECODE no longer required

+It is no longer required to set one of the environment variables to avoid a GPL dependency.
+Airflow will now always use text-unidecode if unidecode was not installed before.

 ## Airflow 1.10.2

 ### Modification to `ts_nodash` macro